-1. Length of ownership
+1. Length of ownership Wear

 How long have you owned the property?
-7 years

 2. Council tax

 Which Council Tax band is your property in?
 (Please circle)

+A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

 (Please tick all that apply)

 • Garage

 Allocated parking space

 • Driveway

 Shared parking

-On street
+• On street

 Resident permit

 Metered parking

 Other (please specify):

-1. Conservation area
+4. Conservation area

 Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?